 Members have the option of paying for the purchase of merchandise, food and beverages, and services in cash or by a charge to their Member Billing Account.
 Club Management reserves the right to suspend or place limits upon a member’s charging privileges or require a deposit from a Member.

 Members may bring guests to the Club at designated times and guests are subject to such rules and policies as established by Club management, including the payment of applicable guest fees.
-Every guest is limited to ten (10) visits per year.
+Every guest is limited to eight (8) visits per year after that guest is subject to full golf rate even if he is accompanied by a Member.
 Members are responsible for the conduct of, all obligations and debts incurred by, and any damage caused by, their guests.

 6.7 PROPER CONDUCT